apcamargo/RNAsamba/README.md

 ### `rnasamba-classify`

 `rnasamba-classify` is the command for computing the coding potential of the transcripts in an input FASTA file and classifying them into coding or non-coding.
 Optionally, the user can specify an output FASTA file (`--protein_fasta`) in which RNAsamba will write the translated sequences of the predicted coding ORFs.
-If multiple weight files are provided, RNAsamba emsemble their predictions into a single output.
+If multiple weight files are provided, RNAsamba will ensemble their predictions into a single output.

 ```
 usage: rnasamba-classify [-h] [-p PROTEIN_FASTA] [-v {0,1}]